hiddenSymmetries/simsopt/paper.md

 using the `f90wrap` package [@f90wrap], so data can be passed directly in memory to and from python.
 This is particularly useful for passing MPI communicators for parallelized evaluation of finite-difference gradients.
-Another module in a separate repository is BOOZ_XFORM, for calculation of Boozer coordinates.
+Another module in a separate repository is BOOZ_XFORM [@booz_xform], for calculation of Boozer coordinates.
 This latter repository is a new C++ re-implementation of an algorithm in an older fortran 77 code of the same name.

 A variety of geometric objects and magnetic field types are included in SIMSOPT.
 Several discretizations of curves and toroidal surfaces